nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Web client   | :white_check_mark: |       |
 | iOS client   | :white_check_mark: |       |

+As far as I can tell, Craft is basically just Notion with a greater focus on visual appeal.
+The new features added seem to largely all be around making docs look better.
+If you are a Notion user but want your docs to look nicer this may be a good fit, but otherwise I think there are likely better options.

 ### Dropbox Paper

 ![Dropbox Paper](./assets/dropbox-paper.png){ loading=lazy }